kvnshu/atlas-to-ics/README.md

 # Limitations
 - The scraper won't work if Atlas or Atlas Schedule Builder is down.
-- The scraper doesn't take into account breaks or holidays.
+- The scraper doesn't take into account breaks, holidays, or other edge cases.
 You'll have to remove classes for fall/spring break.